SCENE 01 / MARINE WILDLIFE

 What freshwater filming can you do in Austria?

-Austria is landlocked but offers exceptional freshwater environments.
-The Danube River flows through Wachau Cultural Landscape, Lake Neusiedl hosts rich bird life on the Hungarian border, and Wörthersee and other Alpine lakes provide crystal-clear underwater visibility.
-Lake filming requires environmental permits, which we coordinate with local authorities.
+Here is the breakdown.
+Austria is landlocked but gives top freshwater environments.
+The Danube River flows through Wachau Cultural Landscape, Lake Neusiedl hosts rich bird life on the Hungarian border, and Wörthersee and other Alpine lakes give crystal-clear underwater visibility.
+Lake filming needs site-level permits, which we set up with local authorities.

 What wildlife is available in Austria?

 Austria has outstanding Alpine wildlife including ibex, golden eagles, red deer, and chamois in the high peaks of Tyrol, the Salzburg Alps, and Carinthia.
-Lake Neusiedl hosts migratory birds, and Hohe Tauern National Park is home to marmots and bearded vultures.
+Lake Neusiedl hosts migratory birds.
+Hohe Tauern National Park is home to marmots and bearded vultures.
 We know where and when to find specific species.

 Do you have specialized wildlife crews?

-Yes, we work with experienced wildlife cinematographers who specialize in patient, ethical filming that captures natural behavior.
-Our specialists have years of experience with Austrian Alpine species and work in challenging high-altitude conditions.
+Yes, we work with skilled wildlife cinematographers who specialize in patient, ethical filming that captures natural behavior.
+Our pros have years of experience with Austrian Alpine species and work in challenging high-altitude conditions.

 What about permits for protected species?

-We assist with all necessary permits for filming protected species and in protected areas.
-This includes coordination with Austrian national parks (Hohe Tauern, Gesäuse, Neusiedler See), the Bundesdenkmalamt for heritage landscapes, and regional wildlife authorities.
+Here is what that looks like on the ground.
+We help with all needed permits for filming covered species and in covered areas.
+This has planning with Austrian national parks (Hohe Tauern, Gesäuse, Neusiedler See), the Bundesdenkmalamt for heritage landscapes, and regional wildlife authorities.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI, and Sony cameras in underwater housings.
-Our divers are experienced in Alpine lake filming where cold water and low light require specialist technique.
+Yes, we give pro dive shooting with RED, ARRI, and Sony cameras in underwater housings.
+Our divers are skilled in Alpine lake filming where cold water and low light need pro technique.

 What's the best season for wildlife filming?

+Here is how the picture comes together.
 Optimal timing depends on your target—bird migration at Lake Neusiedl peaks in spring and autumn, Alpine wildlife is most visible in summer at altitude, and red deer rutting season runs September to October.
-Winter offers snow landscapes with tracks and foraging behavior.
+Winter gives snow landscapes with tracks and foraging behavior.

 Planning Wildlife Filming?